ionic-team/ionic-site/_posts/2013-10-16-building-ionicons.markdown

 <img class="showcase-image" src="/img/blog/ionicons-preview.png">

 <p>We decided to go with the common crisp size of 16px with Ionicons for several reasons.
-Having a number divisible by 8 was a good step to improve crisp scalability at various sizes, which in this case produces crisp looking icons at font sizes of 16px, 32px, 48px, 64px, etc.</p>
+Having a number divisible by 2, 4 and 8 was a good step to improve crisp scalability at various sizes, which in this case produces crisp looking icons at font sizes of 16px, 32px, 48px, 64px, etc.</p>

 <p>Knowing this, I constructed a series of artboards in Illustrator to represent my drawing canvas for the icons.
 Each artboard is set to 512 x 512 pixels, with a grid dividing them into 16 x16 squares.
 Each square represents one pixel unit (technically there are 4 square pixels within each box).
 I used this grid as my guide for where to place and align each icon shape.</p>